drupal-switzerland/drupalmountaincamp_ch/README.md

-# Drupal MountainCamp
+# Drupal Mountain Camp

-Local setup requires you to copy the `.env.local` to `.env`.
-To do this you can run this command in a terminal:

-`cp .env.local .env`
+Visit https://drupalmountaincamp.ch to find out more about the conference.